Decentralized Exploration in Multi-Armed Bandits -- Extended version: Decentralized Elimination

-To illustrate these results, we consider the case of the uniform distribution of players.
-With a failure probability at most $\delta=\eta^N$ the number of sample in $P_{x,\bf y}$ needed by {\sc Decentralized Median Elimination} to find an $\epsilon$-optimal arm is:
+\begin {remark} In the case of the uniform distribution of players, with a failure probability at most $\delta=\eta^N$ the number of sample in $P_{x,\bf y}$ needed by {\sc Decentralized Median Elimination} to find an $\epsilon$-optimal arm is:

-In comparison to an optimal best arm identification algorithm, which communicates all the messages and does not provide privacy protection guarantee, which has a sample complexity in $\mathcal {O}\left(\frac {K}{\epsilon^2}\log \frac{1}{\delta} \right)$, the sample complexity of {\sc Decentralized Elimination} mostly suffers from a penalty depending on the inverse of the probability of the most frequent players, that in the case of uniform distribution of players is linear with respect to the number of players.
-The proofs of Theorem 2, Corollary 1 and 2 are provided in the appendix.
+In comparison to an optimal best arm identification algorithm, which communicates all the messages and does not provide privacy protection guarantee, which has a sample complexity in $\mathcal {O}\left(\frac {K}{\epsilon^2}\log \frac{1}{\delta} \right)$, the sample complexity of {\sc Decentralized Elimination} mostly suffers from a penalty depending on the inverse of the probability of the most frequent players, that in the case of uniform distribution of players is quadratic with respect to the number of players. \end {remark}